clydebarrow/esphome-docs-hugo/content/components/mqtt.md

 ## TLS with esp-idf (esp32)

-If used with the esp-idf framework a TLS connection to a mqtt broker can be established.
+If used with the esp-idf framework a TLS connection to a MQTT broker can be established.
 The servers CA certificate is required to validate the connection.

-You have to download the server CA certficiate in PEM format and add it to `certificate_authority`.
+You have to download the server CA certificate in PEM format and add it to `certificate_authority`.
 Usually these are .crt files and you can open them with any text editor.
-Also make sure to change the `port` of the mqtt broker.
+Also make sure to change the `port` of the MQTT broker.
 Most brokers use port 8883 for TLS connections.

 {{< warning >}}
 MbedTLS, the library that handles TLS for the esp-idf, doesn't validate wildcard certificates.